conduktor/conduktor-docs/docs/gateway/concepts/service-accounts.md

 ### Virtual cluster

-The user's virtual cluster will come from the `UserMapping` , if one exists, for the `Principal` .
+The user's virtual cluster will come from the `UserMapping`, if one exists, for the `Principal` .

 If no mapping exists then we try to use one from authentication extraction.

-If no virtual cluster was detected then the user is associated to the the `passthrough` virtual cluster, a transparent virtual cluster.

-If you don't want users to automatically fallback into the `passthrough` transparent virtual cluster, and instead fail the connection, you can set `GATEWAY_FEATURE_FLAGS_MANDATORY_VCLUSTER` to true.
+If no virtual cluster was detected then the user automatically falls back into the transparent virtual cluster, named `passthrough`.
+If you don't want users to automatically fallback into this mode, and instead fail the connection, you can set `GATEWAY_FEATURE_FLAGS_MANDATORY_VCLUSTER` to true.

 ## Authentication specific extraction